Ashmeen-Kaur/AI-DataLens/README.md

 # 📊 DataLens AI

-DataLens AI is a Streamlit web app that lets you upload any CSV dataset and ask questions about it in plain English.
-Gemini interprets your question, but every number in the answer is calculated by pandas — not hallucinated by the LLM.

 ## Overview

 Upload a CSV → get an instant automated profile (shape, missing values, duplicates, column types, descriptive stats) → then ask natural-language questions like *"Which department has the highest average salary?"* and get back a written answer, a data table, and (when appropriate) a chart.